Down Syndrome Australia Board

-Rhonda is the Deputy Head of the School of Education at the University of Queensland and Director of the Down Syndrome Research Program.
-She is the Chair of the Down Syndrome Special Interest Research Group of IASSIDD and a board member of the IASSIDD Academy.
-She is a trustee and board member of Down Syndrome International.
-She is also She has a daughter with Down syndrome.
+Dr Rhonda Faragher AO is an Associate Professor of Inclusion and Diversity in the School of Education at the University of Queensland where she is Director of the Down Syndrome Research Program.
+She is Vice-President of Down Syndrome International and Chair of the Down Syndrome Special Interest Research Group of IASSIDD, the International Association for the Scientific Study of Intellectual and Developmental Disabilities.
+She has an adult daughter with Down syndrome.

 Katrina is Chair of Down Syndrome Victoria.
 Katrina’s professional skills include finance, project management, governance, and strategy.
 Katrina’s uncle has Down syndrome and she grew up with a strong sense of advocacy for people living with disability and the challenges they face.

 Catia Malaquias is a senior lawyer at the State Solicitor’s Office of Western Australia and has 17 years of legal experience.
 Catia is also a Director of the Attitude Foundation Limited and the founder of the Starting With Julius project.